 At New York Dynamic Rehabilitation clinic (NYDNRehab) we provide important resources for after-marathon recovery.
 Foremost among them is the running diagnosis and gait laboratory, which pinpoints dysfunctional movement in the runner’s gait cycle.
 While mainstream diagnostic procedures based on ultrasounds or X-rays can identify pathologies once they’ve already fully developed, gait analysis is different in that it allows us to recognize conditions in their early stages.
 This is critical to patients undergoing marathon recovery because the effects of the race may not be immediately evident.
 However, our technology enables us to catch them in the developmental stages before the patient even begins to experience painful symptoms and other warning signs.

 NYDNRehab is one of the most advanced clinics for runners in the United States, having been featured in various print publications and on television.
-Dr. Lev Kalika, the founder of NYDNRehab, has studied the biomechanics of running under running and injury prevention expert Christopher Powers.
+Dr. Lev Kalika, the clinical director of NYDNRehab, has studied the biomechanics of running under running and injury prevention expert Christopher Powers.
 After receiving certification in biomechanical analysis of running and sports injuries, Dr. Kalika established a gait and motion analysis lab that is on the cutting edge of sports rehabilitation.